mjstahl/lavascript-loader/README.md

-# lavascript-loader
-Webpack loader for Literate JavaScript
+# Webpack loader for Literate JavaScript